kurisuto/language-region-validator/README.md

 The main payload of this repository is the data file **src/data/language_region_codes.txt**, which contains a carefully researched set of *likely* language/region codes, intended as a reference for validation.
 The file is in a simple format (tab-separated columns) which is deliberately agnostic in terms of programming language.

 For the convenience of Python programmers, this package also includes some Python3 wrapper code which loads the file and provides convenience methods for determining whether a language/region code is in the set of likely code combinations.
-However, the file was deliberately not expressed as a data structure embedded in Python code; you can read and parse the file from whatever programming language you prefer.
+However, the file was deliberately expressed as a flat text file rather than a data structure embedded in Python code; you can read and parse the file from whatever programming language you prefer.

 ## Rationale